-At its core, peanut butter fudge is essentially sweetened peanut butter with added fat, typically butter.
+At its core, peanut butter fudge is a nutty dessert that is essentially sweetened peanut butter with added fat, typically butter.
 Recipes often call for brand-name peanut butter like Jif or Skippy because they’re laden with emulsifiers and stabilizers that help the fudge retain its form factor and resist melting if left out.
-(We prefer natural peanut butter, but there’s a good reason to use “traditional” peanut butter too — read on to find out why.)
+(We prefer natural peanut butter, but there’s a good reason to use "traditional" peanut butter too — read on to find out why.)

 The recipe below is about as basic as you can get, though we’ve found an even simpler method we’ll include in our FAQs.